Is it OK to publish PoC exploits for vulnerabilities and patches?

 Hafnium hackers were able to identify three MS Exchange vulnerabilities, including one (ProxyLogon) that enabled them to perform a server-side request forgery that allowed them to obtain admin access by sending a crafted web request.
 Volexity identified this exploit in early January 2021 and Microsoft released a security update on March 2.
 Security researchers believed that more than 100,000 servers globally were initially affected, including 30,000 in the U.S.

-On March 9, with most servers still unprotected by the security update, a researcher published a proof of concept (PoC) for the hack on Github, which Microsoft subsequently pulled and, by consequence, was faces with a lot of criticism.
+On March 9, with most servers still unprotected by the security update, a researcher published a proof of concept (PoC) for the hack on Github, which Microsoft subsequently pulled and, by consequence, was faced with a lot of criticism.
 (Today you can find dozens of PoCs for this on Github.)

 While publishing PoC exploits for patched vulnerabilities is common practice, this one came with an increased risk of threat actors using them to attack the thousands of servers not yet protected.
 And, indeed, we saw the DearCry ransomware attack on March 9, the Lemon_Duck cryptomining attack on March 12 and the Black Kingdom ransomware attack on March 19.
 In fact, by the end of March, with an estimated 25,000 servers still vulnerable, 10 advanced hacking groups had already exploited Microsoft Exchange servers, four emerging after the PoC for the patch was published.